fczuardi/bitcoin-sptw-2017/PITCHME.md

 # Social Scalability

 > Matchmaking is probably the kind of social scalability at which the Internet has most excelled

++++

+# Social Scalability
+### (of a technology that facilitates an institution)

+> The more an institution depends on local laws, customs, or language, the less socially scalable it is.

 ---